alz-terraform-accelerator-hack/alz-terraform-accelerator-hack.github.io/README.md

 # Best practices for deploying Infrastructure as Code with GitHub or Azure DevOps

 Welcome to the hack!
 You have given a choice of two paths to take.
 The first is geared towards **Infrastructure** and the second is aimed at **Digital and App Innovation**.
-Please choose the path that best suits your interested:
+Please choose the path that best suits your interests:

 <div style="display:flex;">
     <div style="flex: 1;">